DataDog/kafka-kit/cmd/topicmappr/README.md

 The znode data must be formatted as JSON with the structure `{"<broker ID>": {"StorageFree": <bytes>}}`.
 Metrics data for all brokers participating brokers in a mapping operation must be present.

 This data can be populated from any metrics system as long as it conforms to these standards.
-A tool that populates this data using Datadog metrics is being developed.

-### Scaling and Managing Topics
+The provided [metricsfetcher](https://github.com/DataDog/topicmappr/tree/master/cmd/metricsfetcher) is a simple Datadog implementation.

+Ensure that recent data is being used.
+If stale metrics data is being used, a placement map could be built that's suboptimal.

+## Scaling Scenarios

 #### Up
 Based on the mapping mechanics described in the "How Mapping Works" section, topicmappr provides two ways to scale a topic over more brokers.

 Full rebuild: Provide topicmappr a completely new list of brokers (e.g. none of the provided brokers are any of those already hosting the topic).
 The disadvantage of this method is that 100% of the data must be moved.
 The advantage is a reduced risk of running a broker out of storage (compared to an in place scaling) and more total bandwidth will be available for the resize (original+new brokers).

 In place scaling: Provide topicmappr with a broker list that includes those already hosting the topic plus additional brokers.
 Run topicmappr with `--force-rebuild`.
 The potential advantage of this is possibly reduced data movement fewer new brokers than a full rebuild scale up.
+If possible, it's recommended to temporarily reduce topic retention when doing in place scaling.

 #### Down
 Topics can also be easily scaled down.
 Simply trim the desired of brokers from the broker list and topicmappr will rebalance the partitions over the remaining brokers.

-## Safeties Using ZooKeeper State
+# Safeties
 Topicmappr references cluster state from ZooKeeper, automatically enforcing the following:

 - The `broker.rack` Kafka attribute is used as a placement constraint.
 No replica set shall have brokers that share this attribute.